 If you’ve already invested in a CDP, MessageGears Segment is the perfect companion because we sync bi-directionally with many CDPs.
 Although many other messaging platforms claim to connect natively to your CDP, what they’re really interacting with is a quickly outdated copy of your data.
 Copying data is not connecting to data.
 As Rakuten Rewards’ Mark Stange-Tregear (VP, Analytics) said, “Once you put MessageGears on top of your data, you can do pretty much anything you can think about, and the technology just gets out of the way.”

-Connecting with and living right alongside your data gives MessageGears Segment a unique power no other customer marketing platform can match.
+Connecting with and living right alongside your data gives MessageGears Segment a unique power no other customer engagement platform can match.
 By using your live data wherever it resides — in your modern data warehouse, your CDP, or an internal system of record — MessageGears Segment can hypercharge your marketing, allowing you to create highly customized and tailored audiences from behind your own firewall.
 That means that whatever tools you have sitting between your data and your customers’ inboxes — even if that’s a remote ESP — MessageGears Segment can make them work better, faster, and less expensively for your marketing team.